Bel-Art/members/README.md

 - create a fork of this repository
 - create a member card (from the template.md)
 - create a PR on this repository
-- send a mail the the president of Bel-art
+- send a mail to the president of Bel-art